 2. How do you measure your french bulldog for the right harness?

 First, you need to measure the girth of your dog’s chest just behind the front legs.
 This tells you the general size that you should purchase.
 However, you may need to check with the manufacturer’s information to be sure.
 Once you get your harnass, make sure that you can slide two fingers into the straps or it’s too tight.
 A harnass is preferable to a collar especially for dogs that have breathing or tracheal issues.
 They are also ideal for travelling in vehicles to prevent your dog from wandering in the car.

-Conclusion about The Best Harness For French Bulldog
+Our verdict about The Best Harness For French Bulldog

 Chai’s Choice is at the very top of the list because it has more safety features than average.
 However, what’s best for one dog may not be for another.
 For example, the RUFFWEAR is ideal if you live somewhere with unpredictable weather.
 Again, it depends on your dog and factors such as your dog’s weight, your location, whether you travel with your dog a lot.
 The best harnass for a french bulldog is the one that best accomodates the individual dog.